 Within the context of the survey I believe the underlying question was, why are open relationships are more prevalent nowadays?
 But it wasn’t the right question.
 Because of course non-monogamous relationships have been around for, well, always.
 Cheating, don’t-ask-don’t-tell, and polyandry (many women for one man) have been ubiquitous throughout history.
 Longevity, geographical mobility and the decline in traditional religious beliefs are reasons commonly given nowadays for the perceived upswing in open non-monogamy.
 Yet these reasons don’t explain anything but why the prevailing dishonest non-monogamous solutions might increase.

-Instead what we’re seeing is a rise of open, egalitarian and consensual relationships where all partners can have several lovers… and be honest about it.
+Instead what we’re seeing is a rise of at attempt to create open, egalitarian and consensual relationships where all partners can have several lovers… and be honest about it.
 So really the question might better be phrased, why are honest, egalitarian and consensual open relationships on the rise?
 Is it because we are getting more honest?
 I doubt it.

 One answer might be The Streisand Effect.
 If you want to keep people obedient, you have to keep them in a state of subsumed non-awareness… not only can they not be aware of different choices that might otherwise logically be available to them, but unaware that they are unaware.
 Now make them aware of the choices thanks to the internet, but try to suppress the ‘bad’ one.
 It immediately gains more awareness than the one which has been made freely lauded (where are all the controversial and viral articles on conscious monogamy?).